yunhuijang/INDIBATOR/README.md

 ### 3. Environment variables

+You can choose any model that you want.
 Create a `.env` file in the project root with your API keys:

 ```
 OPENAI_API_KEY=...